brown-bird/Cookbook/Testing/Legacy/not_enough_time.md

 **Note:** version 2 preserves the original method signature and allows both versions to be called.
 ##### Advantages:
 1. Explicitly makes new functionality independent of exiting functionality.
+Keeps methods focused on *ideally* one responsibility or at least fewer!

 ##### Disadvantages:
 1. Can lead to poor names after re-naming operations
-2. New functionality must be able to be executed either before or after existing functionality.
+2. New functionality must be able to be executed either **before** or **after** existing functionality.
 It cannot occur during the original functionality.

  ---